13 Ways to Find a Haunted House

-1. It has a history of drama, violence, and conflicts between powerful (or highly emotional) people.
+1. A house with a history of drama, violence, and conflicts.

-If the owners were very wealthy or subject to dire, life-threatening poverty, that’s enough to suspect drama.
+If the owners were very wealthy or – at the other extreme – subject to dire, life-threatening poverty, that’s enough to suspect drama.

-But, in many haunted houses, even casual research will turn up a sinister history.
-(The local cemetery may hold clues.)
+When a house is haunted, even casual research can turn up a sinister history.
+(The local cemetery may hold clues, too.
+Look for odd inscriptions and unusual monuments.)

-2. The house has been sold (or rented) often, and the price seems too low.
+2. It’s been sold (or rented) often, and the price seems too low.

-Use real estate sites like Zillow.com to see how recently the house has sold, for how much (compared to nearby houses), and how frequently it’s been on the market.
+Use real estate sites like Zillow.com to see how recently the house was on the market, for how much (compared to nearby houses), and how frequently it’s been on the market.

 Look at past years’ records, too.
 See if there’s a pattern of unusually low prices, frequent sales, or other anomalies.